voicegain/platform/ANNOUNCE-TR.md

 * BE-412	When syncing users, avoid copying a user to edge if the user's email is found on edge
 * BE-429	Fixed formatting anomaly: ok, let's try number 1
 * BE-431	Fixed: Bad URL in Advisor
+* BE-442  Fixed in Transcribe App: Voice Signature sample playback always plays from the beginning of audio
+* BE-443  Fixed in Transcribe App: Transcription fails because unable to find the speaker

 ### May 22, 2023